GuillaumeLeBerreBIT/ChimereNanoporePipeline/README.md

 Flye is also very computational intensive.
 When encountering memomory problems need to add `--asm-coverage` & `--genome-size` in the command from flye itself.

 Other programs when the amount of cores specified are not available will be able to scale down the processes.

+Snakefile will use the `config_snakemake.yaml` with all different parameters used in from the pipeline.
+Before starting Snakemake, will need to specify the input folder by `startfolder: ` containing all the fastq files to parse through the pipeline.
+Using a unique identifier this for creating folder/file names.
+Using different names to save the rsults in different runs.
+WATCH OUT!
+Previous used identifiers where same files are still repsent may results in rewriting files or combine files from different experiments.
+Identifier can also be used as species identifier, to in the future add files of previously used species to get more results in addition to previous results.

 ## Credits